 “That’s one of the Titans.”
 Daegan hums, looking at Eysin to see how she reacts to seeing it.
 “The Temple Guardian… There are more of them scattered on the islands – they broke down before they could be taken back to their charing points…” He walks over to one other “water hole” on the floor – “the Orb had reach to fix them here… Now, we can’t move them on our own – and in this form they are very heavy – nothing on the island could move it… This one has been sitting here safe for two years now… It is also the one in the best condition – but not in a good enough for a rider to get in it and place it on the charging spot…”

-Eysin walked around the creature once, and then looked at the “channel” on the floor – the channel is full of water – and it’s probably connected to the main pool in the center.
+Eysin walked around the creature once, and then looked at the “channel” on the floor – the channel is full of water – and it’s probably connected to the main pool in the centre.
 “Did you try bringing them the water manually?
 Like… Feed it?”

 “It’s this water that charges them, right?”